Clicky Skip to Content

 It is defined by eBay as an item that may show cosmetic wear but still functions properly and is fully functional.
 This means that the item must work as expected, but it could have scratches or a damaged screen.

 Many people will accept the risk of purchasing a used device.
-This is especially true if they offer substantial discounts over pre-owned or refurbished devices.
+This is especially true if they offer discounts over pre-owned or refurbished devices.
 If you don’t want to deal with the hassle of fixing a broken item or are out of money, you might consider passing on used items.

 Used Devices